 The Company may amend its agreement or any annexes to it in the future.
-In particular, the Company may change its fees (including fee rate), the required margin, or the stop order rate, etc. depending on the situation.
+In particular, the Company may change its fees (including the fee rate), the required margin, or the stop order rate, etc. depending on the situation.
 If these changes are made, extra funds may be required due to that change and the chances of being subject to a stop-out may increase.

 f) System Risks

 Customers execute transactions using an electronic transaction system.
 If a customer incorrectly enters an order, the customer’s intended order may not be executed, or an unintended order may be executed.
 The electronic transaction system may be unusable temporarily or for a certain period for many reasons, such as malfunctioning telecommunications or system equipment, or telecommunication network problems at the Company or a customer, or an order may be invalidated if a customer’s instructions for placing an order arrive late (or not at all) to the Company’s system.
 In addition, a customer’s ability to transact may be suspended in some cases whenever there is an electronic transaction system failure.
 If there is a sudden and severe change in the market, etc., the retrieval of price information may be delayed, leading to discrepancies between the price information on the electronic transaction system and the actual market prices.
-If information such as the login ID or password used for electronic verification on the electronic transaction system is leaked due to theft or intrusion, etc., the information may be fraudulently used by a third party, and the relevant customer may suffer losses.
+If information such as the login ID or password used for electronic verification on the electronic transaction system is leaked due to a theft or intrusion, etc., the information may be fraudulently used by a third party, and the relevant customer may suffer losses.
 There is the risk that a system failure may occur due to changes to the external environment, etc., and this may disrupt a customer’s ability to execute transactions.
 A “system failure” is when the Company finds that a malfunction (not including obstructed network lines or problems with a customer’s computer, etc.) has clearly arisen in the system required to provide the Company’s services, and customers are no longer able to place orders over the Internet (the Company’s website, Exchange Platform or applications) or customers’ orders arrive late or cannot be placed.
-Please be aware that in the event that a customer loses any opportunity (e.g., the Company is unable to receive a customer’s order and the customer, therefore, loses the opportunity to place the order, losing profits that he or she ordinarily would have earned) due to emergency system maintenance or a system failure, the Company will not be able to execute a process to fix the error because it will be unable to identify the order details that the customer intended to place (the original order).
+Please be aware that in the event that a customer loses any opportunity (e.g., the Company is unable to receive a customer’s order and the customer therefore loses the opportunity to place the order, losing profits that he or she ordinarily would have earned) due to emergency system maintenance or a system failure, the Company will not be able to execute a process to fix the error because it will be unable to identify the order details that the customer intended to place (the original order).
 The system may produce an aberrant value for the buy or sell price of the Virtual Currency calculated by the system.
 Please be aware that if the Company finds that a transaction took effect based on an aberrant value, the Company may cancel the transaction.
 Your understanding is appreciated.

-g) Risk of Operational Challenges
+g) Risk of operational challenges.

 The Company may experience sophisticated cyber-attacks, unexpected surges in activity, or other operational or technical difficulties that may cause interruptions in the services.
-You understand that the services may0experience operational issues that lead to delays on our exchange platform.
+You understand that the services may experience operational issues that lead to delays on our exchange platform.
 You agree to accept the risk of transaction failure resulting from unanticipated or heightened technical difficulties, including those resulting from sophisticated attacks.
 You agree not to hold the Company accountable for any related losses.